flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-18-06-11-scene-setter-qq-tuesday.md

     Singapore Summit during media availability w/ Pres.
 Trump.
   card_citation: ''
 card_5:
-  card_text: "> a\x1CDonald Trump reached out, he called his secretary, she called me and said a\x18Donald Trump is so proud of you, he likes you a lot.a\x19 And that means a lot.
-I dona\x19t want to take any credit, we can all take credit and Ia\x19m just so glad this is happening.a\x1D\n> \n> Dennis Rodman to CNN during Singapore Summit.\n\n[Watch Now](https://www.youtube.com/embed/dAJLJRRJY3E?enablejsapi=1&autoplay=1&rel=0)"
+  card_text: "> ax1CDonald Trump reached out, he called his secretary, she called me and said ax18Donald Trump is so proud of you, he likes you a lot.ax19 And that means a lot.
+I donax19t want to take any credit, we can all take credit and Iax19m just so glad this is happening.ax1Dn> n> Dennis Rodman to CNN during Singapore Summit.nn[Watch Now](https://www.youtube.com/embed/dAJLJRRJY3E?enablejsapi=1&autoplay=1&rel=0)"
   card_citation: Watch Now
 card_6:
-  card_text: "> a\x1CNorth Koreans are very tough to deal with.
-They dona\x19t think like we do.
+  card_text: "> ax1CNorth Koreans are very tough to deal with.
+They donax19t think like we do.
 We think in terms of a compromise, quid pro quo.
 You do this, we do that.
-Their idea of negotiating is theya\x19ll give you more time for you to get to their position.a\x1D\n> \n> Fmr NM Gov, Bill Richardson, who negotiated with North Korea several times, speaking to AP days ahead of the Singapore Summit."
+Their idea of negotiating is theyax19ll give you more time for you to get to their position.ax1Dn> n> Fmr NM Gov, Bill Richardson, who negotiated with North Korea several times, speaking to AP days ahead of the Singapore Summit."
   card_citation: ''
 card_10:
   card_text: '[view sources](https://smarthernews.com/18-06-11-scene-setter-qq-tuesday/)'
   card_citation: ''

 ---
 *   **Trump-Kim summit: Singapore meeting begins as US and North Korean leaders shake hands a\\u0013 live:
     **[https://www.theguardian.com/world/live/2018/jun/12/trump-kim-summit-meeting-singapore-us-president-north-korea-kim-jong-un-](\"https://www.theguardian.com/world/live/2018/jun/12/trump-kim-summit-meeting-singapore-us-president-north-korea-kim-jong-un-\")